ricardobossan/portfolio2/README_TODOS.md

 #### Refinement

-~~- Only in this View, Switch Header and Footer component's background to '#00000090', else, back to '#2d5f72'~~
+- ~~Only in this View, Switch Header and Footer component's background to '#00000090', else, back to '#2d5f72'~~

 - [AppBar should be translucid only in this view.
 If possible, transition should be smooth, between views](https://developer.mozilla.org/en-US/docs/Web/API/Window/scroll)
 - Choose Typography for Logo, and if it is gonna be only text or if there's gonna be a image for my brand.